Wigton is committed to giving back to our community.

 Wigton recognizes the need to foster economic development through education in Jamaica.
-The Company being mindful of the responsibility to give back to the community in which it operates has established the Wigton Windfarm Limited Scholarship with the University of Technology, Jamaica (Utech, Ja.) and the Northern Caribbean University (NCU).
+The Company being mindful of the responsibility to give back to the community in which it operates has established the Wigton Windfarm Limited Scholarship with the University of the West Indies, Mona (UWI, Mona) and the Northern Caribbean University (NCU).

 The scholarship will be awarded every two (2) years to one (1) student at each institution pursing any of the following undergraduate degrees:

-• Utech, Ja: Bachelor of Engineering in Chemical Engineering, Civil Engineering, Electrical and Computing Engineering, Industrial Engineering or Mechanical Engineering.
+• UWI, Mona: Bachelor of Engineering in Electrical Power Engineering, Civil Engineering or Electronics Engineering.

 • NCU: Bachelor of Science in Electrical and Electronics Engineering or Computer Systems Engineering.